Unit 16: What's the weather like?

 Many people may not be able to get to work at all.

 It mightn’t affect us as badly as they say.

-It is possible to ask questions with Might/May/Could + subject + infinitive without ‘to’, but it is more common to form a question with Do you think + subject + might/may/could + infinitive without ‘to’.
+It is possible to ask questions with Might/May/Could + subject + infinitive without ‘to’, but it sounds more natural in spoken English to say Do you think + subject + might/may/could + infinitive without ‘to’.